oracle-livelabs/oci-migration/soamp-migration/provision-soamp/provision-soamp.md

 3. Get the content of the public key

-   Getting the content of the key depends on the environment:

-    - If you used the demo marketplace 'on-premises' environment, SSH from your local machine to the VM with
+    - SSH from your local machine to the VM with

     ```
     <copy>